seafella/autocosmo/README.md

+# this is working but also not working. packing up the py code & dependencies is not there yet

 # autocosmo
 make actually portable executables (APEs) that run on Linux, Mac, Windows, FreeBSD, OpenBSD, NetBSD, BIOS, and more on AMD64 and ARM64 architectures using cosmo.zip[1] with minimal effort